Before continuning with this tutorial, make sure that you've completed the last one, writing tests.

 When an app attemps to write something to its local DHT, we call that a "put".

-In readerWriter.js, add the following to your code, after validateCommit
+In readerWriter.js, add the following to your code, after validateCommit:

-function validatePut() { return true }
+function validatePut() {

 One further step to take.

-Because the entry is no longer just in our local source chain, in our holoTextRead
+Because the entry is no longer just in our local source chain, in our holoTextRead function, we can try to retrieve it using getfrom the DHT.

-// remove { Local: true } from // var holoText = get(hash, { Local: true }) // to end up with var holoText = get(hash)
+// var holoText = get(hash, { Local: true })